ieee-vgtc/ieeevis.org/logos.md

 See "Upload Files" in the top right.

+For convenience, here is a [direct link to the 2018 upload](https://github.com/ieee-vgtc/ieeevis.org/upload/master/attachments/supporters/2018).

 # Step 2) modify the logos file

 Add a JSON entry to the end of [the all sponsors file](https://github.com/ieee-vgtc/ieeevis.org/blob/master/js/all_sponsors.json).